Threshold Tuning for Compliance

 FAIL --> [*]

-Automated Checklist Generation and Fallback Chain Configuration
+Automated Checklist Integration and Fallback Chain Configuration

-Threshold outputs directly drive automated checklist generation and fallback chain configuration.
-When a document’s aggregate compliance score falls below the hard rejection threshold but remains above the warning band, the system dynamically generates a prioritized remediation checklist.
-Each flagged item includes the exact delta, the applicable agency guideline, and a suggested corrective action, transforming raw validation logs into structured administrative tasks.
 Fallback chains ensure pipeline resilience when primary extraction methods fail.
-If a PDF’s text layer is corrupted, heavily obfuscated by image-based scanning, or lacks embedded metadata, the validation engine cascades through predefined fallback tiers: optical character recognition (OCR) with relaxed formatting thresholds, heuristic structural analysis, and finally, a metadata-only compliance snapshot.
-This layered strategy maintains continuous integration workflows while preserving immutable audit trails for institutional compliance officers.
+If a PDF’s text layer is corrupted, heavily obfuscated by image-based scanning, or lacks embedded metadata, the validation engine cascades through predefined fallback tiers: OCR with relaxed formatting thresholds, heuristic structural analysis, and finally a metadata-only compliance snapshot.
+This layered strategy maintains continuous integration workflows while preserving immutable audit trails.

 Production-Ready Python Implementation